Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Double dressing of single qubits

 \section{Double dressing of single qubits}

-The MAGIC scheme in a static gradient field requires a magnetic sensitive qubit transition, making the qubits susceptible to decoherence due to magnetic field fluctuations.
-We demonstrate experimentally that the double dressing field acts as continuous dynamical decoupling and improves the coherence time significantly by suppressing the effect of addressing frequency fluctuations as well as amplitude fluctuations of the RF driving field.
-The idea of using double dressed states to counter noise has been established in previous works on single qubits in nitrogen-vacancy centers in diamond \cite{cai2012robust,farfurnik2017DimaDoubledressed,salhov2023protecting}.
-Here, we extend double dressing to individual trapped ions in a two-ion Coulomb crystal, and investigate the coupling of the qubit resonance to vibrational modes by the phase modulated driving field.
+The MAGIC scheme in a static gradient field requires a magnetic-field-sensitive qubit transition, making the qubits susceptible to decoherence because of magnetic-field fluctuations.
+We demonstrate experimentally that the double-dressing field acts as continuous dynamical decoupling and improves the coherence time significantly by suppressing the effect of addressing frequency fluctuations as well as amplitude fluctuations of the rf driving field.
+The idea of using double-dressed states to counter noise has been established in previous work on single qubits in nitrogen-vacancy centers in diamond \cite{cai2012robust,farfurnik2017DimaDoubledressed,salhov2023protecting}.
+Here, we extend double dressing to individual trapped ions in a two-ion Coulomb crystal, and we investigate the coupling of the qubit resonance to vibrational modes by the phase-modulated driving field.

-The double dressed scheme is illustrated for one qubit in Fig. \ref{fig:Level_sketch} and is described in appendix \ref{secA1} in detail.
+The double-dressed scheme is illustrated for one qubit in Fig. \ref{fig:Level_sketch} and is described in Appendix \ref{secA1} in detail.
 In brief, the ionic qubit in a harmonic oscillator potential is modeled as \cite{Mintert2001}

 Here, $\sigma_z$ is the the Pauli operator describing the qubit's eigenstates.
-We consider the center-of-mass (COM) vibrational mode of two ions and denote $b$ as the ladder operator of the motional quanta in the effective harmonic trapping potential.
+We consider the c.m. vibrational mode of two ions and denote $b$ as the ladder operator of the motional quanta in the effective harmonic trapping potential.
 In the mathematical description in this article we set $\hbar=1$.
-In all experiments reported in this article, we trap two ions (i.e., $N=2$) while the number of ions simultaneously addressed by a dedicated RF driving field changes.
-For the single-qubit experiments discussed in this section as well as for the two-qubit experiments in section \ref{Two-Qubit}, undesired crosstalk between qubits is negligible \cite{piltz2014trapped}.
+In all experiments reported in this article, we trap two ions (i.e., $N=2$) while the number of ions simultaneously addressed by a dedicated rf driving field changes.
+For the single-qubit experiments discussed in this section as well as for the two-qubit experiments in Sec. \ref{Two-Qubit}, undesired crosstalk between qubits is negligible \cite{piltz2014trapped}.